 Beachy Head (50.7375°N, 0.2470°E)

-Drive the coast road or walk if your legs are up for another 4 miles.
-The Belle Tout lighthouse is now a B&B—01323 423185 if you fancy waking up to 360-degree sea views.
+Drive the coast road or walk if your legs are still functional after the morning.
+The Belle Tout lighthouse is now a B&B—01323 423185 if you fancy waking up to 360-degree sea views and the constant sound of wind.
 I've stayed twice.
-It's not cheap (£180-250/night), but where else do you get a lighthouse bedroom?
+It's not cheap (£180-250/night), but where else do you get to sleep in an actual lighthouse bedroom?

 The walk from Beachy Head to Eastbourne follows the South Downs Way along the cliff edge.
-In October the gorse has died back from its summer yellow to a dull brown, exposing the full drop to the beach below.
-The views across to Eastbourne's Victorian seafront feel almost Mediterranean on a clear day—until the wind reminds you you're on England's south coast.
+In October the gorse has died back from its summer yellow to a dull brown, exposing the full 160-metre drop to the beach below.
+The views across to Eastbourne's Victorian seafront feel almost Mediterranean on a clear day—until the wind reminds you exactly which country you're in.

-What to watch for: The lighthouse keepers' cottages are now holiday lets.
-The red-and-white striped tower against grey autumn seas is the classic shot—I've sold three photographs of this view.
+What to watch for: The old lighthouse keepers' cottages are now holiday lets with ridiculous prices.
+The red-and-white striped tower against grey autumn seas is the shot everyone wants—I've sold three photographs of this exact view to magazines.

 Evening: The Pilot Inn